byzer-org/byzer-doc/kolo-lang/en-us/appendix/contribute.md

 ## If you are a developer

-If you are a developer, welcome to participate in the technical design and development of Kolo-Lang, Byzer Notebook and its ecology:
+If you are a developer, welcome to participate in the technical design and development of Byzer-Lang, Byzer Notebook and its ecology:
 - Contribute code
 - Code Review
 - Contribute to technical design and participate in technical discussions